jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 From the perspective of the support team, requests raised with little information and extremely slow responses are the _worst_.
 Not only can the request not be solved, but the support team is then burdened with adhering to SLAs and non-response processes that mandate multiple follow-ups for information, and this may be triggered multiple times through the lifecycle of a request.

 By raising a request and then treating it as your lowest priority, everyone suffers.

+## Use the appropriate channels

+Support teams may have a process in place for receiving requests through a multitude of channels, however often sending Teams/Slack/GChat messages directly to individual support personnel isn't one of them.

+It's certainly one of the easiest methods to get the attention of a support team member, but it has the potential to cause issues later.

+At best it'll be a distraction, at worst the issue won't be properly logged and tracked, meaning there will be no formal request logged for the issue; this can present as a problem later if the issue requires retrospective review or similar issues exist and the team goes looking to reference.

+Do both sides a favour, log the request through the company-approved channels, and keep communication there.

 ## Go forth and raise better requests